TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Desired Future Additions
+- Revisit stateservices to include  public event Action AttendeesChanged; subscribe statehaschanged to this
+	- all handling occuring in state service

 - Exploration of design allowing **ZERO** nojs splits and design principles to support it
 	- if there are none then static, prerender pages will just work
 	- also investigate option of tracking prerender and static so they are rendered as if NoJS